Clinical Associate Professor

 -Consumer engagement in quality improvement efforts in health systems

 Sarah Davis is Clinical Associate Professor of Law and Associate Director of the interdisciplinary Center for Patient Partnerships at the University of Wisconsin where she teaches about patient advocacy, health and public health law.
 Areas of interest include health professionals' patient advocacy roles, engaging patients in quality improvement and policymaking, building professionals' resiliency skills, and medical and legal curriculum transformation.

-Ms. Davis is a Robert Wood Johnson Foundation Faculty Fellow in the Future of Public Health Law Program (2014-15) and serves as co-director of the JD-MPH dual degree program.
+Ms. Davis is a Robert Wood Johnson Foundation Faculty Fellow in the Future of Public Health Law Program (2014-15) and serves as co-director of the UW-Madison JD-MPH dual degree program.

 The Center for Patient Partnerships, an interdisciplinary center of the Schools of Law, Medicine and Public Health, Nursing and Pharmacy, offers experiential patient advocacy education to students from those disciplines and others.
 The curriculum focuses on health advocacy, patient-centered care, and health systems change, offering a 12-credit certificate in Consumer Health Advocacy.
 The Center also infuses patients' voices into health systems reform, offering a critical link to health consumers' experiences.
 Learn more at www.patientpartnerships.org.